-Outside areas and boundaries Visually inspected.
-The property benefits from private garden ground to the front, side and rear elevations with boundaries defined by brick walls and timber fencing.
-There is off street parking and a driveway providing vehicle access to the garage Ceilings Visually inspected from floor level.
+Ceilings Visually inspected from floor level.
+Plasterboard ceilings.
+Internal walls Visually inspected from floor level.
+Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Plasterboard lined.
-Internal walls Viewelly in an ested from the en level internal wans Visually inspected from floor level.
-Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Timber stud and plasterboard lined.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Solid concrete at ground floor level and suspended timber elsewhere.
-Fitted floor coverings noted throughout.
+Flooring at ground floor level is of solid masonry construction with suspended timber present elsewhere.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The kitchen fittings are of a wall and base type with worktop surface areas present.
-Internal doors, skirtings and facings are of a timber variety.
-Chimney breasts and fireplaces Visually inspected. ., No testing of the flues or fittings was carried out.
-An electric fire was noted within the living room.
+Internal joinery, skirtings and architraves are to timber panel design.
+The kitchen units are built to a range of wall and base type which provide adequate storage space and surface areas.
+Chimney breasts and fireplaces Not applicable.
+Internal decorations Visually inspected.
+Painted throughout.
+0.11 Cellars Not applicable.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains supply.